★ BEST INVESTING TOOLS COMPARISON ★

 Do Monexa and The Wall Street Journal (WSJ) offer real-time data?

-Monexa includes a stock screener for finding investment ideas.
-The Wall Street Journal (WSJ) focuses on other analytical tools.
+Monexa has a stock screener for surfacing ideas; The Wall Street Journal (WSJ) doesn't, and focuses its energy elsewhere.

 Other tools you might like